Committed to continuous development

 Why is academic innovation important at Dalhousie?

+Many Dalhousie colleagues have tremendous ideas for developing and enhancing courses and programs.
 We’re confident that a culture that fosters academic innovation will help continue our enviable record of attracting and retaining excellent students, faculty and staff.